Back to Journal

 Why We Haven't Seen Biofilm in a Decade: The Role of Cannula Dispersion and Vigorous Massage in Filler Safety

-By Harley Street Institute Research Group
+Harley Street Institute Research Group15 January 2025

-AI Summary
+AI-Generated Summary

 This expert opinion from the Harley Street Institute explores why biofilm formation—a feared delayed complication in dermal filler treatments—has not been observed in over a decade of practice.
 The article proposes that cannula-based dispersion combined with vigorous post-injection massage prevents the stagnation and isolation of filler material that can encourage bacterial colonisation.
 By ensuring even tissue integration, mechanical disruption of early colonisation, reduced trauma through cannula use, and continuous flow through well-perfused tissue, this technique creates an environment unfavourable for biofilm maturation.
 With zero confirmed biofilm infections across thousands of procedures, the findings suggest that proper injection and massage technique may be the decisive protective factor against this complication.